TevanPatrick/Manual-Test-Plan-/README.md

 # Manual-Test-Plan-
-This is a example of manual test plan for a test website https://www.saucedemo.com/
+This is a example of manual test plan for a demo website https://www.saucedemo.com/